It is in all old cultures, not only ours, to have sayings and proverbs which we inherit in our communication through generations.

 In brief, it translates into: The day will come for the perpetrator to pay.
 Kind of leaving it to fate to take care of it because we couldn’t, but also a wise caution against retaliation.

 I’ve always found this one funny while growing up in Lebanon because the expression in Lebanese is actually deq el may may, which translates into “hit the water, water.”
 It makes no sense but does make a good point.
 Hitting water with water yields to nothing other than more water.

 So when it is said about someone who can’t get what he or she is being taught repeatedly, the saying applies, nastily yes, for it isn’t cool to say it, considering that we might not be such a good “teacher” after all.

-#11.
-He who dug a trap to his brother fell into it
+#11 He who dug a trap for his brother fell into it

 A famous proverb, not just a pop-culture saying, Man hafar fekhan li akhehe, waqaa fihi also speaks of karma yet not in the longterm.
 It is believed that one eventually gets trapped in his or her own scheme to harm a person, for “he or she who plays with fire burns his/her hands” as we also say in Lebanon: El bylaab bil nar biyehro ideh.

 #12 The beating by a loved one doesn’t harm

 Now, hold on there!
 I do have a big problem with this one.
 Darbet el habib ma biye’ze is an awful thing to say, let alone believing that it’s true.
 It encourages abuse and submission to abuse, for any type of beating is offensive, physically, morally and emotionally.